-From boudin to the bayou, November is a great time to be in New Orleans and the surrounding areas!
-The weather is cooler and the humidity is lower.
-We love to lounge on patios sipping cocktails in the French Quarter and do some holiday shopping on Magazine Street.
-Below are some of our favorite things to do in New Orleans this November!
-And be sure to check out our events calendar for all of the November fun.
+November is one of our all-time favorite times to be in New Orleans.
+The weather is cool, the humidity is low, and there's nothing better than lounging in courtyards or on balconies sipping cocktails or getting in some holiday shopping in the French Quarter, the Arts/Warehouse District and Magazine Street.
+Below are some of our favorite things to do in New Orleans in November.
+Check out our events calendar for more November fun.

 At 7 p.m. on November 2, head to the parade route for the annual Mexican Day of the Dead procession, always one of the most beautiful events of the year.
 Learn more.